-Much of the eastern area of Crete is now lost to package tourism - a nightmare of neon and happy hours bars.
-The west side of the island, however, has the magnificent mountains, the more rugged coastline and the less crowded beaches.
+Much of the eastern area of Crete is now lost to package tourism but the west of the island has the magnificent mountains, the more rugged coastline and the less crowded beaches.

 But whichever part of Crete you choose for a holiday there is sure to be a good range of quality Crete hotels to choose from as this is one of the most popular of the Greek holiday islands.

-The long, cloud-free summers and the pleasantly warm, mild winters ensure that Crete holidays attract visitors throughout the year.
+The long summers and the warm, mild winters ensure that Crete holidays attract visitors throughout the year.
 Those heading inland will find monumental mountains, an abundant archaeological heritage, spirited social history and some spine-tingling scenery.

-Those looking for a Greek beach holiday will also find plenty to choose from with uxury hotels in Crete a firm favourite.
-The beaches of Crete vary from quiet, deserted coves with a single beach cantina to long swathes of golden sand packed with sunbeds and every kind of tourist facility.
+Those looking for a Greek beach holiday will also find plenty to choose from with luxury hotels a firm favourite.
+Beaches vary from quiet, deserted coves with a single beach cantina to long swathes of golden sand packed with sunbeds and every kind of tourist facility.

 In short, Crete holidays have just about everything for everyone, while the locals have a well justified reputation for friendliness to foreigners.

-The Rethymnon beach area is to the east of the harbour, a large flat triangle of hard packed sand backed by hotels, souvenir shops and cafes, The palm-fringed sands are spacious, the water generally calm and shallow and there are watersports on offer.
-Beyond that are 20km of sand and pebble to explore.
+The beach lies to the east, a large flat triangle of palm fringed packed sand backed by hotels, shops and cafes, The water is generally calm and shallow with watersports on offer.

-Apart from the Fortezza (see attractions) other notable Rethymnon city sites include the Arimondi fountain built in 1623, and the slender Nerantzes Djani minaret attached to a former Venetian church and visible from almost anywhere in the city.
+Other notable city sites include the Arimondi fountain, built in 1623, and the slender Nerantzes Djani minaret attached to a former Venetian church and visible from almost anywhere in the city.

-Nightlife in Rethymnon is fairly lively, mostly bars and discos open until the early hours.
-There are plenty of waterfront tavernas for a quiet, romantic meal.
+Nightlife in Rethymnon is fairly lively and there are plenty of waterfront tavernas for a quiet, romantic meal.
 By day there are 'pirate ship' cruises to see dolphins, caves and offshore islets.

-Rethymnon Carnival has three weeks of parades, fancy dress balls and theatre in the run-up to Lent.
-The Renaissance Festival is in July/August with music and drama and the Wine Festival, in the public gardens in July, has music, dancing and barrels of local wine.
+Rethymnon Carnival has three weeks of parades in the run-up to Lent.
+The Renaissance Festival is in July/August with music and drama while the Wine Festival, in July, has music, dancing and barrels of local wine.

-All three beaches are gently sloping and are ideal for children.
+The beaches are gently sloping and ideal for children.
 There's a dive centre on the western beach and some low key watersports.
 If you prefer more seclusion head west past the Marine Grecotel for a sprinkling of pebble coves.

 A dozen or so tavernas, a few pleasant bars, two decent mini-markets, a bakery, newsagents and a welcome absence of tacky souvenir shops, makes for an extremely pleasant small resort with lots of character.